UniversalDependencies/docs/_axm/feat/Definite.md

 Definiteness is typically a feature of nouns and articles.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.
 It can be marked on indefinite [articles](DET), or directly on [nouns](NOUN).

-In Middle Armenian, definiteness is expressed by a postposed definite article attached to the noun (_իշխանքն_/_išxankʼn_ “princes-the”).
-IIndefiniteness is expressed either by the indefinite article _մի/mi (մն/mn)_ “a/an, one” or by the absence of an article (zero marking).
+In Middle Armenian, definiteness is expressed by a postposed definite article _ն_/_n_ attached to the noun (_իշխանքն_/_išxankʼn_ “princes-the”).
+Indefiniteness is expressed either by the indefinite article _մի/mi (մն/mn)_ “a/an, one” or by the absence of an article (zero marking).
 Note that the article _մի/mi (մն/mn)_ may sometimes occur attached to the preceding word.

 See also the related features of [Person[psor]]() and [Number[psor]]().